On cell phone, click triple vertical lines (Below Left) for menu to read lots more.

 Let people like me - writing consultants - be the ones to polish your manuscript.
 But to do so, we have to have something to polish.
 So write.
 There is no such thing as block if your fingers are flying across a keyboard as your creative juices flow and you allow yourself the delicacy of having fun while writing again.
 Try it; you'll like it.

-Is one of your New Year's resolutions or goals to begin writing something this year, or perhaps to finish something you began writing in 2019?
+Is one of your New Year's resolutions or goals to begin writing something this year, or perhaps to finish something you began writing?

 If it is to begin something, then when will you do this?
 Have you started today?
 If not, will you start tomorrow?
 Make a plan to start writing some each day, and set a deadline on when you would like to finish your project.